ropg/pinapl/README.md

 <br>
 ## screenmode

 Screenmode turns the screen to a new orientation and clears the screen.
 Any of the four sides of the screen can be the top. `screenmode` sets two variables, called `scr_w` and `scr_h` for the width and height of the display in pixels respectively.
 Your code would read the width as `p.scr_w`, if `pinapl` is referenced as `p` at the start of your program.
-The "pretty cicles" menu option in `example.lua` makes use of height and width to figure out where to draw the circles.
+The "pretty circles" menu option in `example.lua` makes use of height and width to figure out where to draw the circles.

 #### `screenmode(mode)`